ZcashFoundation/dnsseeder/README.md

 # Zcash DNS seeder

-This is a CoreDNS plugin that scrapes addresses of peers from a Zcash network.
+This is a CoreDNS plugin that scrapes addresses of peers from a Zcash network and returns them on A or AAAA queries.
 It's intended as a safer, more configurable, and more scalable replacement for the [zcash-seeder](https://github.com/zcash/zcash-seeder) project.

 It's written in Go and uses [btcsuite](https://github.com/btcsuite) for low-level networking.

+It works by connecting to a list of bootstrap peers and requesting new peers by sending `getaddr` messages.
+The process is then periodically repeated with the current list of known peers.
+This plugin accepts both `addr` and `addrv2` messages, though it ignores addresses that are not IPv4 nor IPv6.
+It does not answer `getaddr` requests from other peers.

 ## Build instructions